4190/LePicka/README.md

 If you changed something in code of one of projects rebuild it's docker image with one of commands from Starting Up for respective service.
 After the docker image is rebuilt run
 `kubectl rollout restart deployment <name of deployment>`  Use name of deployment that is using rebuilt docker image

 Run `kubectl get deployments` to see all existing deployments.
-Check deployment files to make sure which uses the image
+Check deployment files to make sure which uses the image.

+After rebuild and and restart the old container will remain exited and old images dangling so you can remove them in docker engine.

 # Swagger
 You can enable or disable swagger when deployed in kubernetes by changing it in appsettings.json in container files in app folder or you can change it in project and rebuild image - [Auth](https://github.com/4190/LePicka/blob/master/LePicka/Auth/appsettings.json), [Products](https://github.com/4190/LePicka/blob/master/LePicka/LePickaProducts.API/appsettings.json)